cran/babelmixr2/README.md

   )
 ```

+## Monolix example

-or, you can convert to Monolix with
+With babelmixr2 loaded, you can use `nlmixr2` to convert a nlmixr2 model
+to Monolix, run with monolix, and import back to nlmixr2 with the
+following:

 ``` r
 mod <- nlmixr(nlmixrFun, nlmmixrData, est="monolix")
 ```

+## NONMEM example

+With babelmixr2 loaded you can use `nlmixr2` to convert a nlmixr2 model
-or, you can convert to NONMEM with
+to NONMEM, run NONMEM and import back to nlmixr2 with the following:

 ``` r
 mod <- nlmixr(nlmixrFun, nlmmixrData, est="nonmem")